brodieaustin/building-300/index.markdown

 When she opened the door and stepped inside, she could tell, even in the dark, that something wasn't right.
 Something was missing.
 She scanned the room and realized that the old man wasn't there.
 Immediately, her mind rushed to the worse scenarios.
 He was injured.
 He was dead.

 A flurry of possible actions swarmed her mind.
 She had to find him.
 She had to do something.
 All she could think of immediately was to leave the cabin, to move.
 The door's creaking seemed more ominous as she pushed her way through.
 Standing on the roughly build stairs, she looked around.
 There were other cabins around them, the quarters for the rest of the workers.
-Maybe she could find Rosrio's cabin, or maybe Alex's.
+Maybe she could find Rosario's cabin, or maybe Alex's.

 She approached the nearest cabin and gave a gentle knock on the door, not wanting to wake the entire work crew up, no matter how upset she felt.
 She knocked one more, this time with a bit more force so the door hopped in its frame.